The Garden of Earthly Delights: Legacy

 While the Italian court painter Giuseppe Arcimboldo (c.
 1527–1593) did not create Hellscapes, he painted a body of strange and "fantastic" vegetable portraits—generally heads of people composed of plants, roots, webs and various other organic matter.
 These strange portraits rely on and echo a motif that was in part inspired by Bosch's willingness to break from strict and faithful representations of nature.

 David Teniers the Younger (c.
 1610–1690) was a Flemish painter who quoted both Bosch and Bruegel throughout his career in such works as his versions of the Temptation of St Anthony, the Rich Man in Hell and his version of Mad Meg.

-During the early 20th century, Bosch's work enjoyed a popular resurrection.
+During the early 20th century, Bosch's work underwent a rise in critical and popular appraisal.
 The early surrealists' fascination with dreamscapes, the autonomy of the imagination, and a free-flowing connection to the unconscious brought about a renewed interest in his work.
 Bosch's imagery struck a chord with Joan Miró and Salvador Dalí in particular.
 Both knew his paintings firsthand, having seen The Garden of Earthly Delights in the Museo del Prado, and both regarded him as an art-historical mentor.
 Miró's The Tilled Field contains several parallels to Bosch's Garden: similar flocks of birds; pools from which living creatures emerge; and oversize disembodied ears all echo the Dutch master's work.
 Dalí's 1929 The Great Masturbator is similar to an image on the right side of the left panel of Bosch's Garden, composed of rocks, bushes and little animals resembling a face with a prominent nose and long eyelashes.

-When André Breton wrote his first Surrealist Manifesto in 1924, his historical precedents as inclusions named only Gustave Moreau, Georges Seurat, and Uccello.
-However, the Surrealist movement soon rediscovered Bosch and Bruegel, who quickly became popular among the Surrealist painters.
-René Magritte and Max Ernst both were inspired by Bosch's The Garden of Earthly Delights.